⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

 Python is often the first language recommended to beginners—and for good reason.
-It has a clean, readable syntax and a massive ecosystem of libraries and frameworks.
-Python is widely used in AI, machine learning, automation, and data analytics.
+It boasts a clean, highly readable syntax and a massive ecosystem of libraries and frameworks.
+In Hong Kong, Python is heavily utilized in AI, algorithmic trading, automation, and big data analytics.

-It’s also a top choice for finance professionals and business analysts, thanks to tools like Pandas, NumPy, and Jupyter Notebooks that simplify data manipulation and visualization.
+It is the top choice for finance professionals and business analysts, thanks to tools like Pandas, NumPy, and Jupyter Notebooks that simplify data manipulation and visualization for enterprise reporting.

 Best for: Web Development, Front-End, Full-Stack Applications